-The total pension liability is calculated by the Systems' actuary, and each plan's fiduciary net position is reported in the Systems' financial statements.
+The total pension liability is calculated by the Systems' actuary, and the plan's fiduciary net position is reported in the Systems' financial statements.
 The Library's proportionate share of the net pension liability was calculated on the basis of historical employer contributions.
-Although GASB 68 encourages the use of the employer's projected long-term contribution effort to the retirement plan, allocating on the basis of historical employer contributions.
-For the measurement period ended June 30, 2015, the Library's percentage of the SCRS net pension liability was 0.081167%.
+Although GASB 68 encourages the use of the employer's projected long-term contribution effort to the retirement plan, allocating on the basis of historical employer contributions is considered acceptable.
+For the measurement period ended June 30, 2016, the Library's percentage of the SCRS net pension liability was 0.074536%.